Saputo Inc.

 Saputo Inc. is a Canadian dairy company based in Montreal, Quebec, founded in 1954 by the Saputo family.
 It produces, markets, and distributes a wide array of dairy products, including cheese, fluid milk, extended shelf-life milk and cream products, cultured products and dairy ingredients and is one of the top ten dairy processors in the world.

 The company has expanded predominantly through mergers and acquisitions.
-Its products are sold in over 60 countries worldwide, operating in Canada, the United States, Argentina, Australia and the United Kingdom, with about half of its revenues coming from its US operations.
+Its products are sold in over 60 countries worldwide.
 It operated in Wales and Germany from 2006 to 2013.
 It used to own the Canadian rights to Hostess Brands products.